20+ Best Holiday Fundraising Ideas

 Sell Discount Shopping Cards Online

-With the holidays right around the corner, people are getting ready to dig into their wallets and start spending.
-Yet, they are also looking for great deals and ways to save money – especially in this economy.
-What a perfect time to launch a fundraiser for your school, church or non-profit organization by offering discount shopping cards.
-A discount card fundraiser is not only a great tool for raising money, but also for spreading awareness about your organization as the cards generally allow for customization with your organization or group’s logo and tagline.
+The holidays offer a perfect time to launch a fundraiser for your school, church, or nonprofit organization by offering discount shopping cards.
+A discount card fundraiser is a great tool for raising money and spreading awareness about your organization, as the cards allow for customization with your organization or group’s logo and tagline.

-A discount shopping card is a wallet-sized card with a selection of prearranged discounts at local businesses and national merchants in your area.
-Each card sells for around $10-$25 and provides for unlimited usage of special offers for one year.
+A discount shopping card is a wallet-sized card with a selection of prearranged discounts at local businesses and national merchants.
+Each card sells for around $10-$25 and provides unlimited usage of special offers for one year.
 Your organization can set a card price or allow buyers to select a donation amount in exchange for a discount card.
-The organization should require a minimum donation that covers expenses and a small donation, yet allow donors to donate more per card.
+Be sure to require a minimum donation that covers expenses and a small donation.

 Organize a Dining Out in the Community Event

 One of the more scrumptious holiday fundraisers is an evening of dining out at local restaurants.
-Everyone in the community is invited to have dinner, eat well and help raise funds for your charity.
+Everyone in the community is invited to have dinner, eat well, and help raise funds for your charity.
 What a great idea for busy families to combine an evening out for your cause with holiday shopping.
 The restaurant donates 10-20% of its pretax sales to your organization or charitable cause.
 Advertise one or more restaurants with their menu for a week on your nonprofit’s website and social media channels to boost participation in the event.
 This holiday fundraiser works great around Valentine’s Day.

 Throw a Christmas or Holiday Gala with Live and Silent Auctions

-Holiday fundraising galas can be great signature events for a non-profit organization.
-People are generally feeling happy and giving, and ready to celebrate.
+Hosting an annual holiday fundraising gala can make a great signature event for a nonprofit.
+People are generally feeling giving and ready to celebrate.
 You will need a great location that can be beautifully decorated for the season.
 Sell tickets and sponsorships online with our event management software and use the event to kick off your year-end giving campaign.

-Ask your organization’s supporters and local businesses to donate in-kind items which are auctioned off to the highest bidder.
-Examples of items include gift certificates, sports-team memorabilia, antiques, holiday necessities (wreaths, candles, etc.), dinner donations from local restaurants or time or talent from local community members such as free piano lessons, knitting or other crafts lessons, handyman for a day, or even baked goods.
-Only use the large items for the live auction and include a raffle fundraiser or silent auction for items of lower value.
+Ask your organization’s supporters and local businesses to donate in-kind items that are auctioned off to the highest bidder.
+Only use the large items for the live auction and include a raffle fundraiser or host a silent auction for items of lower value.
 Examples of popular auction items that can be donated include:

 Host a Serve-a-thon or Offer Services During the Busy Holiday Season